wilg/swizzler/README.md

 ### Manual

-Dowload this repository as a zip file, extract the archive. <br>
+Download this repository as a zip file, extract the archive. <br>
 In Unity, go in "Window" -> "Package Manager" -> "Add Package from disk"<br>
 Select the "package.json" file located at the root of the package folder.<br>